Cambodia on a Shoestring

 After breakfast on day 2, we leave Bangkok and make way on the long journey to Siem Reap, Cambodia.
 It will take us approximately 4 hours to travel from Bangkok to the border.
 It is possible to get your Cambodian visa at the border - ask your CEO for details.
 Once at the border, we will disembark with our luggage and cross the border by foot.
 This process can take up to an hour or more so please pack your patience.
 After the border formalities are complete, we meet our Cambodian bus and continue on to Siem Reap.
 The scenery is spectacular and the contrast between Thailand and Cambodia is immediate.
+Enjoy an included tour of Angkor Wat temple complex.
 Angkor, the former capital of the Khmer Kingdom, is one of the wonders of the archeological world.
 Rediscovered at the end of the last century by French explorers, this vast ruined city is becoming one of the most popular sites in South East Asia.
 Your included tour will enable you to visit many of the highlights of this ancient capital, such as the magnificent temple of Angkor Wat, the enigmatic faces of Bayon within the walled city Angkor Thom and the much photographed temple of Ta Prohm which is slowly being re claimed by the jungle.
-Your group may wish to hire the services of a local guide who will very much add to your experience, showing you all the highlights of this ancient complex.
 Depending on the day of the week that your trip travels to Siem Reap you will have one of these two experiences.
 You will either enjoy a meal in a nearby village at the Planeterra-supported New Hope project or visit a local home in a nearby village for a traditional meal.
 With so many travellers coming through these areas, alternating experiences helps to allow both small businesses to flourish.
 Both experiences are truly unique and memorable.
 We spend two nights in Siem Reap.
 Our Hotel is located some 10 minutes walk from city center.
 The hotel lobby has 2 computers for guests to browse the internet.
 Free wifi is also available.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Approx travel time: Bangkok to Thai/Cambodian border: 4 hours by private transport.
 Cambodian border to Siem Reap: 3 hours by private transport.

 Days 4-5 Phnom Penh (2B)